AditGupta25/senior-design-website/README.md

 - After making sure to update Github, deploy the code on the server with the instructions in one of the sections above named "Deploying Website"

 The senior design website creator was made by Adit Gupta.
-Please feel free to reach out to Adit at ag3338@drexel.edu, in the case there are any questions.
+Please feel free to reach out to Adit at ag3338@drexel.edu, in case there are any questions.